About Challenger Sports

 2023

-Challenger partners with both Integrity over Income and LeagueApps to rebrand and build out THIS website.
+Challenger Sports partners with both Integrity over Income and LeagueApps over an 18 month period to rebrand and build out THIS website.
+Challenger Teamwear also partner with Integrity over Income as part of a strategic move to separate out Sports and Teamwear resources.

-International Soccer Camps becomes Core Camps, and Challenger strike up a partnership with the SPIRE Academy.
+International Soccer Camps becomes Core Camps, and Challenger Sports strikes up a partnership with the SPIRE Academy.

-Our Foundational Skills Camps are born and we add Darren Laver and his Creative Skills Camps to our offerings, completing our plans to provide a true player pathway.
+Foundational Skills Camps are born and we add Darren Laver and his Creative Skills Camps to its offerings, completing plans to provide a true player pathway.

 We are excited to continue to ignite the passion.